MateoRodr13/qa_test_generator/README.md

 ## 🎯 Overview

 **QA Test Generator** is a professional command-line application that automates the generation of QA test cases from user stories using artificial intelligence.
-The system leverages multiple AI providers (Google Gemini and OpenAI) to create comprehensive, bilingual test documentation in SCRUM format.
+The system leverages multiple AI providers (Google Gemini and OpenAI) to create comprehensive, bilingual test documentation in SCRUM format, with automatic generation of individual test case files and intelligent formatting for enhanced usability.

 ### 🎯 Mission
 Transform manual QA test case creation into an automated, intelligent process that maintains high quality while supporting both English and Spanish workflows.